Kreiz Breizh Elites Dames

 Kreiz Breizh Elites Dames (full title Tour de Belle Isle en Terre–Kreiz Breizh Elites Dames) is a women's multiple-stage road cycling race held annually in Brittany.
 The first edition was held in 2018 as a 1.2 category one-day race on the UCI women's road cycling calendar and since 2019 it is held as a 2.2 category race over two days.
+Since 2022, it has been a one-day competition again.
 It has the same organisers as the men's Kreiz Breizh Elites stage race.